-Think about what happens when you fall.
-Your nervous system senses that you are losing balance.
-It responds by sending messages to the muscles in your body.
+Remember Hakeem the skater from the first page of the chapter?
+When Hakeem started to fall off the railing, his nervous system sensed that he was losing his balance.
+It responded by sending messages to his muscles.
 Some muscles contracted while other relaxed.
-As a result, you gain balance again.
-How does the nervous system accomplish all of this in just a split second?
+As a result, Hakeem gained his balance again.
+How did his nervous system accomplish all of this in just a split second?
 You need to know how the nervous system transmits messages to answer that question.